-Activities considered part of professional development, growth and service should be many and varied, and reflect the academic goals of the individual faculty and the programmatic needs of the academic unit and the College.
-Activities deemed academic should be emphasized and compatible with what is expected for continuing contract status, as evidenced through the successful completion of the goals outlined in the Faculty Development Plan.
+Activities considered part of professional development, growth, and service should be many and varied and should reflect the academic goals of the individual faculty and the programmatic needs of the academic division and the College.
+Activities deemed instruction based should be emphasized and should be compatible with what is expected for tenure status.
+Such activities and goals will be outlined annually in the Faculty Development Plan.

-To recognize and recommend academic rank and promotion, the system must be easily administered, equitable, and rewarding.
-The system combines professional growth and service, graduate credit, related work experience, assessment, and time in grade as the criteria for rank promotion.
-This plan applies only to persons with a full-time continuing faculty contract.
+The system outlined below to recognize and recommend academic rank and promotion must be easily administered, equitable, and rewarding.
+The system will combine teaching effectiveness, professional growth and service, graduate credit, related work experience, and time in rank as the criteria for promotion.